Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

 Any offence where the Court gives a sentencing results in a Criminal record for the offender.
-In many situations, the police check is an essential document in assessing a candidate, as it reveals the Disclosable Court Outcomes (DCOs) in their criminal records.
+In many situations, the Nationally Coordinated Criminal History Check is an essential document in assessing a candidate, as it reveals the Disclosable Court Outcomes (DCOs) in their criminal records.

-The offences shown in a police check does not distinguish whether an offence is minor or indictable.
+The offences shown in a Nationally Coordinated Criminal History Check does not distinguish whether an offence is minor or indictable.
 Insofar as the Court deems it necessary to issue a sentence, it will be recorded in their criminal records.

 There are a lot of offences a person can commit against another person or the state.